 Frequently asked questions

-What is the formula for food cost percentage?
+What is the food cost percentage formula?

-Food Cost % = (Food Cost / Sales Price) x 100.
+Food Cost Percentage = Ingredient Cost / Selling Price x 100.

 Is food cost percentage the same as profit margin?